 Can TalkButton convert a text document to an audio file in iTunes so I can listen to it later on my iPad or iPhone?

 Yes.
-Press the red button on the toolbar or press the “Record to iTunes” hotkey (default: Option R).
-TalkButton will create a spoken track in MP3, AIFF, WAV, AAC, ALAC (Apple Lossless) formats.
+Click the red button on the toolbar or press the “Record to iTunes” hotkey (default: Option R).
+TalkButton will create a spoken track in MP3, AIFF, WAV, AAC, or ALAC format.
 (MP3 recommended)

-Can I use TalkButton with Microsoft Word in the Mac’s full screen mode?
+Can I use TalkButton with Microsoft Word in full screen mode?

 Can I use TalkButton in Microsoft Word’s focus view (Word’s full screen view in Office 2011)?

 Yes, by using TalkButton’s hotkeys.
 The TalkButton toolbar is invisible in focus view.
 TALK, Pause, Rewind, Fast-forward, Highlighting, Auto-scrolling, Voices, etc., can be accessed using the configurable hotkeys.
 Auto-scrolling of spoken text does not function in this view.

 Can I install other voices and use them with TalkButton?

 Yes.
 There are companies that create and sell Mac voices.
 TalkButton can use almost any compatible voice installed on your Mac.
 TalkButton has been successfully tested with voices from Acapela and others.
 Right to left languages may have trouble with highlighting which only moves from left to right.
 During the trial period, voices from other distributors can be verified for their compatibility.

 Why should I check the box besides a voice in TalkButton’s voice list?